 With the Labor government’s failure to deliver its policies our country took a huge step backwards.
 The need to support refugees and asylum seekers became stronger than ever before.

-Since the election of the LNP government the plight of asylum seekers has gone from bad to much worse.
+After the election of the LNP government the plight of asylum seekers went from bad to much worse.
 The vindictiveness, cruelty and illegality of current policies has meant continued suffering for thousands of helpless people and has caused Australia to lose a lot of respect internationally.